 How Insulation Helps Reduce Noise

-Limiting the transmission of sound from one area to another requires a material that encloses the source of the noise and forms a barrier that absorbs vibrations between the source and the adjacent areas.
-This is how insulation works.
+Insulation doesn’t just help keep consistent temperatures, it also helps reduce noise.
+To limit the transmission of sound from one area to another, a material that encloses the source of the noise must form a barrier that absorbs vibrations between the source and the adjacent areas.
+Insulation can do just that!

 Keep in mind, however, that not every type of insulation reduces noise.
 For example, reflective insulation such as radiant barrier, which is often installed in homes in warmer climates, works by reflecting heat from the sun.
 It is installed in the attic, right under the roof and helps keep your home cooler and more comfortable—but doesn’t act as a sound barrier at all.